List of Hollyoaks characters introduced in 2022: Morgan Osborne

+Aleeza Valli

+Aleeza Valli, portrayed by former EastEnders actress Indira Joshi, is the grandmother of Nadira Valli (Ashling O'Shea).
+Joshi's casting was announced on 17 August 2022 and she appeared in two episodes airing on 24 and 25 August 2022 as a guest at her wedding to Shaq Qureshi (Omar Malik).
+Upon casting, Aleeza's exact relation to Nadira wasn't revealed, but she appeared in photos sat among other wedding guests.
+Stephen Patterson reported: "Indira, 80, is perhaps best known to soap fans as EastEnders Mariam Ahmed, a role she played for almost two years."

+Gill Holmes

+Gill Holmes, portrayed by Angela Lonsdale, is mother of Joseph Holmes (Olly Rhodes) and former foster mother of Vicky Grant (Anya Lawrence).
+Lonsdale's casting was announced on 29 August 2022 and she made her first appearance on 31 August 2022.
+Joseph recently murdered Saul Reeves (Chris Charles) and Felix's son, DeMarcus Westwood (Tomi Ade) had been arrested for it so he and Scott Drinkwell (Ross Adams) pose as a married couple looking to buy her home.
+Scott keeps Gill distracted while Felix searches the home for evidence against Joseph, and Gill ends up buying into their ploy.

+Stephen Patterson from the Metro newspaper reported: "Angela will play an important part in the storyline, as Gill goes to extreme lengths to defend her child."
+Lonsdale spoke about being part of the storyline: "I can't wait for the viewers to see this important storyline unfold over the next few months."

 Beau Ramsey

 Beau Ramsey, played by Jon-Paul Bell, made his first appearance on 20 October 2022.
 The character and casting was announced on 6 September 2022.
 Further details about the character haven't been shared, but speaking about his casting, Bell said: "Working on Hollyoaks has been an incredible experience and I'm so honoured to be a part of the passionate, creative, hard-working team here.
 I can't wait for viewers to meet Beau and follow him on his exciting new journey into the village, where he is sure to cause a stir for various well-known characters along the way."
 In June 2024, it was announced that Bell would be leaving the serial.